 Using Compare

-The comparison view is important because anomaly detection is not only about seeing a pattern — it is about seeing whether that pattern is unusual relative to the population.
+The comparison view is important because our anomaly detection engine isn’t just about seeing a pattern — it is about seeing whether that pattern is unusual relative to the population.
 Comparison is what turns a chart from an interesting trend into a more meaningful behavioral signal.

 Use this to: